ArchipelagoMW/Archipelago/docs/options api.md

 ```

 ### Option Groups
 Options may be categorized into groups for display on the WebHost.
-Option groups are displayed in the order as specified
+Option groups are displayed in the order specified
 by your world on the player-options and weighted-options pages.
 In the generated template files, there will be a comment
 with the group name at the beginning of each group of options.
 The `start_collapsed` Boolean only affects how the groups
 appear on the WebHost, with the grouping being collapsed when this is `True`.